bwoodsend/sprat/README.rst

     an empty string to indicate being yanked without explanation.
 Line-breaks and indentation are removed.

-Packages or versions that are deleted are not exposed in any way.
-They will simply disappear.
+Packages or versions that are deleted from PyPI are not exposed in any way.
+``sprat`` will simply act like they never existed.
+Quarantined packages are treated as if they were deleted.

 Unsupported Fields